-Our Division is responsible for receiving police reports involving juveniles.
-In the year 2011, we received more than 4,000 reports.
-We filed 2,101 Juvenile Offender (JO) cases in 2011.
-Of the 2101 cases filed, 298 were felony charges.
-The most common crimes committed by juveniles in 2011 were misdemeanor theft (theft of property with a value less than $1,000.00) misdemeanor drug and alcohol cases.
+The Juvenile Division of the Johnson County District Attorney’s Officer is responsible for receiving police reports involving juveniles 10 years of age through 17 years of age.
+In 2018, our office received more than 2,500 reports.
+The Johnson County District Attorney’s Office filed 1,469 Juvenile Offender (JO) cases in 2018.
+Of the 1469 cases filed, 306 were felony charges.
+Additionally, 565 juvenile offenses were resolved via a non-court intervention know as an Immediate Intervention Program (IIP).
+Of the 1,469 cases filed, 395 were granted a “diversion” and not found guilty of any crime and therefore were able to avoid an adjudication.
+The most common crimes committed by juveniles in 2018 were misdemeanor theft (theft of property with a value less than $1,500.00) and misdemeanor drug or alcohol cases.

 Once a report reaches our office, we consider whether to file charges.
 Sufficiency of evidence and the need for court intervention are the two main considerations in this decision.
 Our office has several options: no charges, a warning letter, a youth court referral, Diversion, or a court filing.